cyber-dojo-retired/runner-stateful/docs/README.md

 # POST avatar_new
-Sets up the avatar with the given avatar_name, in the kata with the given kata_id_, with the given starting files.
+Sets up the avatar with the given avatar_name, in the kata with the given kata_id, with the given starting files.
-Must be called once before any call to run with the same kata_id and avatar_name.
+Must be called once before any call to run_cyber_dojo_sh with the same kata_id and avatar_name.
 - parameters, eg
 ```
   {     "image_name": "cyberdojofoundation/gcc_assert",